 Plantar Fasciitis refers to the inflammation of a thick band of tissue that connects the heel bone to the toes.
 Normally these ligaments act as shock absorbers supporting the arch of the foot.

 Too much pressure on your feet can cause inflammation, heel pain and stiffness.

 – Playing sports that puts stress on the heel bone like running, dance and aerobics

 – Middle age

 – Prolonged time on feet

-– Pain under heel, dull or sharp, at times like a knife sticking into foot
+– Pain under heel (may be dull or sharp) and at times can feel like a knife sticking into the foot

 – Often worse first thing in the morning or after prolonged sitting